 Driving anywhere in Costa Rica can take a lonnnnng time.
 And counting your days for airplane travel, it may only leave you 5 or 6 days.

-So here is how I would plan a 7 day itinerary for visiting Costa Rica
+So here is how I would plan a 7 day Costa Rica family itinerary.

 Day 1 – arrive by plane (assuming you arrive in the evening).